aivic/datascience/notes/machine learning objectives I.md

 D: They require a large amount of computation during feature generation
 D: They don't obstruct the multicollinearity within the dataset features

+### Apply
+Q: You have a dataset with a large number of features onto which you need to apply a linear regression model.
+How can you select the topmost 40 important features using backward feature elimination algorithm?
+A: sklearn.feature_selection.RFE(model, 40).fit_transform(features, target)
+D: sklearn.feature_selection.RFE(model, 40).fit_transform(features)
+D: sklearn.feature_selection.BackwardElimination(model, 40).fit_transform(features, target)
+D: sklearn.feature_selection.BackwardElimination(model, 40).fit_transform(features)

+### Analyze
+Q: You need to pick 15 features which improves the performance of a model out of a large number of features in a dataset using F-values.
+How can you apply an univariate test to achieve the desired features?
+A: sklearn.feature_selection.f_regression(features, target)
+D: sklearn.feature_selection.f_regression(model, 15).fit_transform(features, target)
+D: sklearn.feature_selection.ForwardPass(features, target)
+D: sklearn.feature_selection.ForwardPass(model, 15).fit_transform(features, target)

+# Implementing PCA using scikit-learn

+### Remember
+Q: Under which module does Principal Component Analysis (PCA) belongs to?
+A: Decomposition
+D: Reduction
+D: Dimentionality
+D: Elimination

+### Understand
+Q: